Image

 3) Regulation: Why Accurate Product Claims Matter

 In regulated industries like healthcare, how a product is described matters just as much as how it performs.
-The Food and Drug Administration and other regulators routinely flag promotional violations ranging from off-label claims and unbalanced risk-benefit messaging to overstated impacts.
+This is a topic of interest to regulators like the Food and Drug Administration (FDA), which routinely flags promotional violations ranging from off-label claims and unbalanced risk-benefit messaging to overstated impacts.

 According to a 2024 report from the FDA, almost 3,000 reports of potentially misleading or false promotion have been submitted to the Bad Ad Program, which encompasses not only TV and radio advertisements but sales representative presentations too.
-The FDA points out that unsupported claims and misleading comparisons are among the most common issues in these promotions, highlighting the need for salespeople to have strong recall and on-the-go refreshers of precise and accurate information.
+The FDA points out that unsupported claims and misleading comparisons are among the most common issues in these promotions, highlighting the need for salespeople to have strong recall and, ideally, access to on-the-go refreshers of precise and accurate information.

 2) Reputation: What Happens When Product Knowledge Fails